bud-co/architecture-decision-records/CONTRIBUTING.md

-# Contributing to Architecture Decision Records
+# Contributing to Architecture Decision Log

-On this file, you'll find an overview of Architecture Decision Records (ADR).
+On this file, you'll learn how to write company-wide Architecture Decision Records (ADR).
 Please, read all the following content before submitting any decision for any service.
 It is important to have a common language, usage and pattern between all the ADRs to make it easier for new contributions.

 In short, an architectural decision record (ADR) is a document that captures an important architectural decision made along with its context and consequences.